 - Click here for a suggested packing list.

-- July 21-25 – Backpacking experience in the Sawatch Mountain near Leadville, CO
+- July 20-24 – Backpacking experience in the Sawatch Mountains near Leadville, CO

-- July 25 – Depart Colorado Mountain College’s Leadville campus by 2pm (or stay in dorms – see above, as this is not included in tuition***)
+- July 24 – Depart Colorado Mountain College’s Leadville campus by 2pm (or stay in dorms – see above, as this is not included in tuition***)

 |Date||Key Logistical deets||Guiding Questions/Themes||Activities|

 The “Get Outdoors Educators!
 Backpacking Retreat” is designed to bring together motivated educators who share a passion for educating youth outdoors, whether it’s just a nascent interest or a well-established teaching practice for you.
 Get Outdoors Leadville! and Colorado Mountain College have intentionally curated time in an inspiring place (the Sawatch Mountains near Leadville, CO) to immerse in the evidence that supports outdoor learning, discuss barriers and discover solutions to teaching and learning outdoors, engage with kindred spirits to develop systems and tools to make outdoor teaching easier, and connect more deeply with our own relationship to the natural world to inspire your teaching approaches.